Policy last updated

 In response to the Royal Commission into Victoria’s Mental Health System (Royal Commission), the 2021-22 Victorian State Budget provided $200 million over 4 years and $86.85 million ongoing to create a new Schools Mental Health Fund (Fund).
 The Fund provides additional resources to government schools to support and further promote student mental health and wellbeing.

 The Fund provides schools with funding to strengthen school-wide capacity and capability to improve students’ mental health and wellbeing.
 An evidence-based Menu underpins the Fund to give schools confidence in purchasing programs and interventions that will meet their students’ needs.
-Schools are required to spend their Fund allocation on items listed on the Menu.
+Schools are required to spend and acquit their Fund allocation on items listed on the Menu in the calendar year the funding was received.

 For further information on the School Mental Health Fund refer to: Mental Health Fund and Menu.